Beach-sys/VR_Player/docs/README.md

-# VR180 Local Player Web App
+# VR Local Player Web App

-This is the GitHub Pages version of the local VR180 player.
+This is the GitHub Pages version of the local VR player.
 It runs in the browser on your iPhone, opens a local video file from Files, and renders side-by-side VR180 video in a split headset view.

 ## GitHub Pages setup